Code-Institute-Submissions/handcrafted-heart/README.md

 ### Heroku Deployment
 This website is deployed on Heroku, following these steps:

-* First, create a `requirements.txt` file using the `pip freeze > requirements.txt` command in the terminal.
+* First, create a `requirements.txt` file using the `pip freeze > requirements.txt` command in the terminal to make all of the installed packages and libraries to go in to the file.
-* Then,create a Procfile with the command `echo web: python app.py > Procfile` in the terminal.
+* Then, create a Procfile with the command `echo web: python app.py > Procfile` in the terminal.
 * Then type the `git add` and `git commit` commands for these new files and then `git push` to GitHub.
 * Then go to the Heroku website and go to Dashboard and click on the New button, and then click on Create new app.
 Name it and set the region to Europe.
 * In the new Heroku app, Click on Deploy.
 In the section Deployment method, click on Github.